egorsmkv/laravel-boilerplate/README.md

 ### Usage

-Fill the `dev.env` file before the start.

-Next, run the following commands:
+Run the following commands to install this project:

 ```bash
 # Create the app docker image